PedroAugusto31/PedroAugusto31/README.md

-I'm a student who is learning the basics about how to make games, I still just know how to program in Java.
+I'm a student who is learning the basics about how to make games, I learned how to program in Java, I'm currently learning how to use Unity.

 Studying game development to reach my dream of working at Square Enix.🤩